Personal Injury Lawyers in Singapore: Accident Claims

 A personal injury lawyer would have seen many prior cases relating to a range of personal injuries.
 Thus, he/she would be in a better position to gauge the appropriate settlement sum, taking into account the circumstances of your case.

-Even with a minor injury, you may want to consider seeking a lawyer’s advice, as minor injuries could escalate to major ones.
+Even if your injury is minor, you may want to consider seeking a lawyer’s advice, as minor injuries could escalate into major ones.
 Such aggravating injuries may result in a loss of future earnings or a loss of earning capacity, which can be included in the settlement sum provided there is sufficient evidence to prove it.

 For example, should you suffer from depression as a result of the incident, your condition may deteriorate over the years, affecting your ability to work.
 A lawyer may thus be more mindful of such possibilities and would be able to advise you if it is worthwhile pursuing a legal course of action and if so, for how much compensation.

-You may have many considerations in mind when choosing a personal injury lawyer to represent you.
+You should have certain considerations in mind when choosing a personal injury lawyer to represent you in Singapore.
 Some of these may include the:

-- Number of cases the lawyer has taken on
+- Number of cases the personal lawyer has taken on

 - Fees charged as legal costs